ypeiyu/PAMS-FCN/README.md

 We present a part-aware multi-scale FCN for pedestrian detection.
 In this method, the part-aware RoI pooling module can generate high detection confidence score for occluded pedestrians, while the multi-scale FCN is constructed to detect small-scale and large-scale pedestrians respectively on feature maps of different resolutions.

+## Requirements
+1. Software: Please use the [Microsoft-version Caffe](https://github.com/Microsoft/caffe/tree/1a2be8ecf9ba318d516d79187845e90ac6e73197 "Title") and follow the usual [instructions](http://caffe.berkeleyvision.org/installation.html "Title").

+2. Hardware: NVIDIA GPU with 8GB or larger memory is required.

 ## Installation
 1. Clone the PAMS-FCN repository into `$PAMS_ROOT`
 ```